tomdu3/library/README.md

 # Library Management System

+## Project Description

-The job consists of 3 tasks:
+The project consists of 3 tasks:

 1. Create a python library record system.
 2. Create a UML class diagram for the software modelling.